Blackfeet Nation: History

-The United States federal government suspended all leasing activities for drilling in this area in the 1990s, and in 2007 the Bush administration made permanent a moratorium on issuing new permits.
-Many leaseholders had already relinquished their leases, and in November 2016 the Department of Interior announced the cancellation of the 15 drilling rights leases held by Devon Energy Corporation in the Badger-Two Medicine area.
+The United States federal government temporarily suspended most leasing activities for drilling in this area in the 1990s, and in 2007 the Bush administration made permanent a moratorium on issuing new permits.
+Many leaseholders had already voluntarily relinquished their leases, and in November 2016 the Department of Interior announced the cancellation of the 15 drilling rights leases held by Devon Energy Corporation in the Badger-Two Medicine area.
 The Blackfeet had documented that the area was not a "wilderness," as the Bob Marshall Wilderness Complex was designated in 1964, but a "human landscape" shaped by and integral to their culture.
+There was one remaining oil lease credited to the name of Solenex LLC which refused to give up its lease.
+In June 2020, a court ruled in favor of the Blackfeet Nation and maintained that Solenex cannot drill in the Badger Two Medicine.
+Later, during the Biden administration in 2021, a federal appeals court overturned the ruling and further authorized Solenex to drill.
+Tribal lawyers worked with a coalition of other tribes and nonprofits to settle with Solenex.
+In 2023, they settled for $2.3 million, ending all of Solenex's current and future activities on the land.
+The Blackfeet then coalesced a wide-ranging group of stakeholders, including tribal representatives, to oversee further stewardship and conservation of the Badger Two Medicine.

 Geography

 Elevations in the reservation range from a low of 3400 ft to a high of 9066 ft at Chief Mountain.
 Adjacent mountains include Ninaki Mountain and Papoose.
 The eastern part of the reservation is mostly open hills of grassland, while a narrow strip along the western edge is covered by forests of fir and spruce.
 Free-ranging cattle are present in several areas, sometimes including on roadways.

 Several waterways drain the area with the largest being the St. Mary River, Two Medicine River, Milk River, Birch Creek and Cut Bank Creek.
 There are 175 mi of streams and eight major lakes on the reservation.

 The reservation is east of the Lewis and Clark National Forest in Montana, which contains the Badger-Two Medicine area, sacred to the Blackfeet people.
 The Badger-Two Medicine area is at the Rocky Mountain Front of the national forest.
 The Blackfeet call the Rocky Mountains the "Backbone of the World".
 Their names for peaks include Morning Star, Poia, Little Plume, Running Crane, Spotted Eagle, Kiyo, Scarface, Elkcalf Bullshoe, and Curly Bear.